Grand Central Shopping Guide

 For a long time, it was just a very busy transport hub (the busiest outside of London), but in 2015 it became the second biggest shopping destination in the city centre when the Grand Central extension was opened.
 The £150m centre is gigantic, and packed with a unique combination of fashion outlets, craft stores and food places, including one of the biggest John Lewis department stores in the country.

-For our guide to shopping in Grand Central we asked a few members of our team for their recommendations and insider knowledge.
+For our guide to shopping in Grand Central and New Street station we asked a few members of our team for their recommendations and insider knowledge.

 I work in marketing and go to as many Birmingham events as is humanly possible!